About the Consultation

 Payment and Cancellation Policy

-Payment for the consultation is requested 24 hours ahead of the appointment time by bank transfer.
+Payment for consultation is requested 24 hours ahead of the appointment time by bank transfer.

 As with many independent health practices, a cancellation policy is operated for all appointments booked.
 It is asked that you give 24 hours notice to cancel an appointment.
 If an appointment is not attended, or cancelled within 24 hours, an invoice will be raised for the missed appointment.